maruthireddy432/Email_generator/README.md

 ---

 ### Contributions
-Feel free to **fork, improve, and submit PRs**.
+Feel free to reach out.
 Issues and suggestions are welcome!